hnakae/go-club/_posts/shape.md

   url: "/assets/images/cover.jpg"
 ---

-## Basic Concept of Go #2: Shape
+## Intro: Basic Concepts of Go #2: Shape

----

-This is a list of examples that explain the bad shapes which you must avoid at all costs, as well as the most standard examples of good shape.
-If you aren't aware of these shapes and the shapes repeatedly come up in your games, these inefficiencies will hold you back so much that it will practically nullify your joseki/tsumego/tesuji studies.

 Perhaps there are some people that question the importance of shapes.
 Is it really that important?

 Of course there are cases where playing the bad shape turns out to be a good move, but if you ignore shape, the efficiency of your stones will go down.
-So such cases are the rare exception.
-It is highly advisable, to just remember these shapes and simply play accordingly.
-Of course the rare exceptions do exist, but the important thing to prioritize here is to learn how to play, using the proper form.
+So, it's highly advisable to just remember these shapes so that you immediately recognize them.

+The important thing to prioritize here is to learn how to play using the proper form.
+This means using good shape and using theory to make consistent choices.
 Then and only then, do we start remembering the exceptions.
 If we don't approach it in this order, there will be no traction and nothing will stick.

+---

+## How do we think about shape?

+When it comes to foundational knowledge, these shapes are like the basics of basics.
+Just by getting exposure to these shapes, you will instantly recognize them in your games and be able to immediately start avoiding the most common mistakes.

+Of course active learning and acquiring new skills and knowledge contribute to your improvement, but negating the worst habits will double the effectiveness of your efforts.

 For this reason, this article is quite dense and will be comprised of 5 chapters.